Bob Proctor | |

 Proctor claimed to have joined the Nightingale-Conant Organization and worked his way up within the company, being mentored by Earl Nightingale.

 In 1984, the book You Were Born Rich was published by McCrary Publishing.
-Prior to that, other publishers rejected it, noting that "this book is absurd."[10]
+Prior to that, other publishers rejected it, noting that "this book is absurd."[11]
 The book went on to become a New York Times international best seller.
-It also caught the attention of Australian-based filmmaker Rhonda Byrne, leading her to request Proctor participate in the 2006 movie The Secret.[11]
+It also caught the attention of Australian-based filmmaker Rhonda Byrne, leading her to request that Proctor participate in the 2006 movie The Secret.[12]

-Proctor died on February 3, 2022, at the age of 87.[12]
-[13] [14] [15] While Proctor's family and friends were subdued surrounding the reason of his passing, a Press Release sent by the Proctor Gallagher Institute stated that his death was due to "natural causes".[16]
+Proctor died on February 3, 2022, at the age of 87.[13]
+[14] [15] [16] While Proctor's family and friends were subdued surrounding the reason of his passing, a press release sent by the Proctor Gallagher Institute stated that his death was due to "natural causes".[17]

-Throughout his material, Proctor aimed to have the reader tap into their "inner self".[17]
-He suggested the reader's inner-self controls all that is brought into their life and that a 'bad self-image', which he called a "paradigm", will lead to poor results even among those with adequate knowledge and abilities.[18]
+Throughout his material, Proctor aimed to have the reader tap into their "inner self".[18]
+He suggested the reader's inner self controls all that is brought into their life and that a bad self-image, which he called a "paradigm", will lead to poor results even among those with adequate knowledge and abilities.[19]

-Proctor contended that everything in the universe vibrates and that 'similar vibrations attract each other'.[19]
-Using images of Kirlian photography, Proctor believed that a person's body emitted an "energy field" and that the mind and body vibrate at specific frequencies which, if harnessed, could produce specific results.
-He suggested that given humans are capable of controlling their thoughts, they could choose to manipulate these vibrational frequencies and thus control their outcomes by attracting objects which vibrate at a similar frequency.
-Critics claimed Proctor's teachings were a pseudoscientific misunderstanding of both quantum mechanics and Kirlian photography.
-In response, Proctor claimed his teachings were "the basic laws of the universe".[20]
+Proctor contended that everything in the universe vibrates and that “similar vibrations attract each other”.[20]
+Using images of Kirlian photography for his marketing material, he suggested that a person's body emitted an "energy field" and that the mind and body vibrate at specific frequencies which, if harnessed, could produce or attract specific results.
+Through this theory, he then suggested humans are "capable of controlling their thoughts" and as such, they should be capable of choosing to manipulate these "vibrational frequencies" to adjust or control their life outcomes by attracting objects (such as money, housing and clients) which "vibrate at a similar frequency".

 Proctor claimed there was nothing in a person's life they could not change through the law of attraction.
 Proctor also suggested that even a global recession was the result of excessive vibrational negativity which attracted the recession to the economy.
 In a 2009 article, The Wall Street Journal opined that if any of Proctor's followers believed that they could simply choose not to participate in the recession they were "being shammed".